 In some cases, the Pennsylvania Higher Education Assistance Agency (PHEAA) may request additional information.
-Non-residents should check on the availability of state aid through their state agency.
-Please contact Enrollment Services if a current address and telephone number of a particular state agency is needed.
+Nonresidents should check on the availability of state aid through their state agency.
+Please contact the Student Enrollment Center if a current address and telephone number of a particular state agency is needed.